openstack-infra/puppet-openstackci/contrib/README.md

 The system requires two external resources:

 * A source for Nodepool nodes.
-This is a service that provides virtual machines (e.g. OpenStack - Nova) or bare metal (e.g. OpenStack - Ironic) that nodepool will manage as a pool of Jenkins slaves that will run the actual CI jobs.
+This is a service that implements the OpenStack Nova API to provide virtual machines or bare metal nodes.
+Nodepool will use this service to manage a pool of Jenkins slaves that will run the actual CI jobs.
   You can use a public or private OpenStack cloud, or even run your own [devstack](https://git.openstack.org/cgit/openstack-dev/devstack/) to get started.

 * A Gerrit server (for OpenStack users, this is provided to you at review.openstack.org) Zuul will listen to the Gerrit event stream to decide which jobs to run when it receives a desired event.
-Zuul will also post a comment with results to this Gerrit with the job results along with a link to the related log files.
+Zuul will also post a comment with results to this Gerrit server with the job results along with a link to the related log files.

 These instructions are for a 'masterless' puppet setup, which is the simplest